Fixed for the Holidays

 2) Find out about accessories.
 Items that, when new, come with earphones, connecting cables and charging stations, don’t always come with those important accessories when used.
 You should check to see what you are getting, and whether you will need to purchase other accessories.
 The fewer the accessories, the more of a discount you should expect.

 3) How to know you are getting a good price.

-• Generally speaking, the cost for a reliable, certified pre-owned piece of equipment is usually about 15-20% less than buying new, plus 10% per year since the original sale.
-So, a three year old tablet might be about half the price of that same tablet new.
+- Generally speaking, the cost for a reliable, certified pre-owned piece of equipment is usually about 15-20% less than buying new, plus 10% off per year since the original sale.
+So, a three-year-old tablet might be about half the price of that same tablet new.

-• Comparison shop, and don’t automatically choose the cheapest option.
-If you find one merchant selling the same item at a much lower cost, there is probably more risk.
+- There are options to compare products on most of the retailers mentioned above.
+Don’t automatically choose the cheapest option if you find one merchant selling the same item at a much lower cost; there is probably more risk.